sablonier/flexfolio/docs/installation.md

 #### Install translation extension bolt/translate

 **Step 1:** On the dashboard click on "Extensions".
-In the field "Install a new Extension type
+In the field "Install a new Extension" type

 `translate`

-and browse versions of this extension. **Install the latest stable version** of the extension "animal/translate".
+and browse the versions of this extension. **Install the latest stable version** of the extension "animal/translate" now.
 In case you see a warning after installing the extension choose "->Configuration/Check Database" and **update the database**.
+Or do that anyway.

 **Step 2:** Go back to your shell and copy the example extension configuration file with

 `cp flexfolio/config-examples/extensions/translate.animal.example.yml ../app/config/extensions/translate.animal.yml`

-Point your your browser to your webaddress, without /admin and you should see your site.
-Start to publish your content.
+Point your your browser to your webaddress, without /admin in URL and you should see your site.
+Go back to the dashboard under /admin and tart to publish your content.